- Results from a new study purpose that the bacterial resistance to antibiotics is increasing.

 - If the increase in antibiotics resistance continues the side effects can be potentially devastating for the general population.

-- The increase in antibiotics resistance will also jeopardize prevention strategies and treatment plans.
+- The increase in antibiotic resistance will also jeopardize prevention strategies and treatment plans.

 About the Research